-Retained trees, particularly those in the young mature age class within Plot 9 may be less stable during strong winds in future as a result of neighbouring trees being removed and no longer providing mutual shelter and support.
+Retained trees, particularly those in the young mature age class within Plots 3, 4 and 5 may be less stable during strong winds in future as a result of neighbouring trees being removed and no longer providing mutual shelter and support.

-Over time the stability of any retained individuals may improve as stem and root growth, stimulated by the effects of greater exposure, develop.
+Over time stability of any retained individuals may improve as stem and root growth, stimulated by the effects of greater exposure, develop.